 Live and study in this bustling, vibrant university town in Tuscany.
 Immerse yourself in student life in Siena, located just 35 miles from Florence and home to more than 20,000 students each year.
 Relax in a café on the Piazza del Campo, a medieval square and public gathering space.
 Enjoy the flavorful, fresh Tuscan cuisine.
-Explore the 13th century Duomo di Siena, the shrine of St. Catherine and look out over the city from the Gothic Basillica San Domenico.
+Explore the 13th century Duomo di Siena and look out over the city from the Gothic Basillica San Domenico.
 Stroll through the narrow cobblestone streets and explore the 17 contrade, or districts.
 Immerse yourself in the city's nightlife or shop along the three main pedestrian streets downtown.
 Experience the relaxed pace of Italian life.
 Siena is an ideal place to develop your intercultural competency skills while you experience medieval and modern Italian culture, food, art, architecture, and politics.

-Travel-Based Programs in Siena
+Study Abroad Programs in Siena

 Start planning your experience abroad!
 The GEO Siena Center offers programs on topics such as:

 - Intensive or semi-intensive Italian language at all levels

 - Italian Language and Culture

 Looking for inspiration for your programming at GEO Centers?
 Consider some past programs that align well with these locations.

 - Early Childhood Education in Siena

 - The Art of Living Well in Siena